 Compliance risk at the Bank is being managed by the Chief Compliance Officer when with respect to consumer regulations, compliance risk is managed by the compliance function, and with respect to other than consumer regulations, by compliance risk officers of the different divisions.
-This, in accordance with Proper Conduct of Banking Business Directive No. 308 (with respect to regulations in the matter of money laundering and finance of terror prohibition, see below "Officer responsible for the fulfillment of duties concerning anti-money laundering aspects").
+This, in accordance with Proper Conduct of Banking Business Directive No. 308 (with respect to regulations in the matter of money laundering and finance of terror prohibition, see below "Officer in charge of money laundering prohibition").
 The Chief Compliance Officer is administratively subject to the Chief Risk Officer.

 The operations of the Bank and of its subsidiaries are subject to various regulatory instructions (laws, regulations, orders and directives regulating banking operations in Israel with respect to bank/customer relations), both in areas of banking activity and in other areas.
 New lines of business and/or new products of the Bank, frequent changes in regulation and the numerous new regulatory directives, which impose duties on the Bank and on its subsidiary companies regarding existing or new lines of business, require adaptation of the infrastructure supporting the duties deriving there from.